 - Consider the long-term: Look for areas with strong rental demand (if buying as an investment) or good infrastructure and lifestyle appeal (if buying to live in).

-- Work with a Nectar mortgage broker: Our brokers can help you secure the right loan, access grants (e.g., First Home Owner Grant), and manage affordability.
+- Get help from a Nectar mortgage broker: We can help you access the best home loan options from over 50 lenders, navigate grants (e.g., First Home Owner Grant), and manage affordability.

 Conclusion